bigeasy/stencil/diary/design.markdown

  * [modulr-node](https://github.com/tobie/modulr-node/tree/v0.6.1).
  * [Lazy evaluation of CommonJS modules](http://calendar.perfplanet.com/2011/lazy-evaluation-of-commonjs-modules/).

+Having gone a couple rounds with resource loading, here's what I've disovered.

+The JSON resource loading is not needed by Stencil itself, therefore it doesn't belong in Stencil itself.
+However, there is hardly ever going to be a Stencil program that doesn't load some JSON.
+Okay, perhaps there are applications where the JSON is loaded and pushed into Stencil, and that is the only way, so maybe it isn't a lie, you know, like Windows 95, which is pointless without Office 95.

+Actually, there are a lot of applications where you might push information into a template, without having the template pull in other resources, like command line applications.

+## Module Loading

+I'm not loving having all that cladding wrapped around a Stencil scaffold, when these scaffolds are supposed to be short and tidy.
+I prefer CommonJS method.
+I'm feeling like there needs to be a file system organization that is a convention, that these programs take a normal form, it gets wrapped during development, and you use browserfy or AMD's pre-processor to wrap the module for production.

 ## Stencil Context and Variable Names

 Currently sorting out the details of context.
 I've got a pattern for working